Revati Mohite Dere

-Revati Mohite Dere is a judge in the Bombay High Court, India.
+Revati Mohite Dere is the Chief Justice of the Meghalaya High Court, India.
 She has written a number of significant judgments in relation to criminal procedure and police investigations in India, including cases concerning press freedom to report on criminal trials, death penalty sentences for repeated offences and police accountability for false and improper investigations.

 Life

-Dere was born and educated in Pune, Maharashtra, and studied law at the Symbiosis Law College.
+Justice Dere was born and educated in Pune, Maharashtra, and studied law at the Symbiosis Law College.
 She obtained an LL.M. from Cambridge University, on a Commonwealth Trust Scholarship.

 Career

 Dere practiced law at the Bombay High Court and also served as a prosecutor for the Government of Maharashtra.
-She was appointed an additional judge of the Bombay High Court on 21 June 2013 and made a permanent judge in 2016.
+She was appointed an additional judge of the Bombay High Court on 21 June 2013 and made a permanent judge on 2 March 2016.
 She is currently still serving on the Bombay High Court.

+On 18 December 2025, Supreme court collegium headed by CJI Surya Kant recommended her to be appointed as chief justice of Meghalaya High Court.
+Central government cleared her elevation as Chief Justice on 1 January 2026 and she took oath as second women chief justice of Meghalaya High Court on 10 January 2026.